• December 2025 Turning Challenge: Single Tree! (click here for details)

 Derry, NH

-My choice for Turning of the Week is @Nino G. Cocchiarella's Three Sisters.
-Beginning with a challenging wood, Siberian Elm (actually any Elm) which is prone to tear out, and is generally a cantankerous species, Nino has made not one, not two, but three outstanding turnings from this wood.
+My choice for Turning of the week of August 18.
+2025 is @Nino G. Cocchiarella's Three Sisters.
+Beginning with a challenging wood, Siberian Elm (actually any Elm), which is prone to tear out, and is generally a cantankerous species, Nino has made not one, not two, but three outstanding turnings from this wood.

-If I were going to find a nit to pick, it would be on the photography.
+If I were going to find a nit to pick, it would be in the photography.
 When choosing to use a black background, you need a lot of light.
 And black absorbs light like a thirsty sponge in a 3-year desert drought.
-Using white board (or any white surface for reflection) at 45-degree angles in front of both sides can bounce the light from above (and what appears to be from the right side) and illuminate the bottom of these three beautiful forms.
+Using a whiteboard (or any white surface for reflection) at 45-degree angles in front of both sides can bounce the light from above (and what appears to be from the right side) and illuminate the bottom of these three beautiful forms.

 Beautiful work, Nino!
 Thanks for sharing this with us.